ehsanrashid/DON/README.md

 In the [chess programming wiki][programming-link], many techniques used in DON are explained with a lot of background information.
-The [section on DON][programming-don-link] describes many features and techniques used by DON.
+The [chess programming DON][programming-don-link] describes many features and techniques used by DON.
 However, it is generic rather than focused on DON's precise implementation.

 ## Compiling DON

-DON has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.
+DON has support for 32-bit or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.

 On Unix-like systems, it should be easy to compile DON directly from the